gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 ### Histogram filter

 Each 2d white and yellow segments are projected onto the Duckiebots reference frame.
-Then the horizontal distance from the white/yellow segment to the desired position (middle point between right white lane and yellow lane) is calculated.
-The same is done for the angle phi.
+Then the corresponding (d, phi) tuple is extracted from geometric knowledge of the lane.

-Each segment's extracted tuple (d and phi) casts a vote in the measurement likelihood histogram matrix.
+Each segment's extracted tuple (d, phi) casts a vote in the measurement likelihood histogram matrix.
 This matrix can be then displayed as an image stream.

 The hope is that the majority of segments will vote to the same area of the histogram.
 With this matrix, the belief matrix is updated.

+### Snippets of relevant code

 Snippet of the the generation of votes for the histogram filter